Skip to content

 - name: Package workflow

-run: kdeps package my-agent/ --output dist/
+run: kdeps bundle package my-agent/ --output dist/

 - name: Prepackage for all architectures